JulieKhash/cart263/projects/project1-test2/README.md

 The user can experience themselves as Lestat de Lioncourt and dive into a mystical and philosophical narrative of what it means to be and become a vampire.

-The thoughtful synthesis of various media such as images, gifs, specific sounds, script, and a whispers, allowed for an almost realistic representation of the world from the vampire's point of view.
+The thoughtful synthesis of various media such as images, gifs, specific sounds, script, and whispers, allowed for an almost realistic representation of the world from the vampire's point of view.
 I carefully designed the individual objects of the scenes and the overall theme to keep the aesthetics coherent.

 Because of the appeal of the poetic language, I appropriated the text for the voice from the film script "Interview with the Vampire".
 The movie also served as the initial inspiration for the project, but I decided to concentrate on one character and his individual journey.